 Microsoft has an assistant, too: Cortana.
 She lets you control elements of your PC by using your voice.
 Clicking on the search section of the Taskbar will open up Cortana, and from there you can make web queries thanks to the new universal search facility that incorporates the internet as well as your device.

 You can also schedule appointments in your calendar, dictate notes and reminders, control your media, get map directions, and a host of other commands.
 What’s even better is that Cortana is available for Android devices and the iPhone, so no matter what your choice of device you can still sync up your data.
 Read more about how to use Cortana in Windows 10.

 Much has been written on Windows 10's privacy, or lack of it, but in short, no Windows 10 does not spy on you.

-As Microsoft released the Creators Update, it also changed the setup options so users could opt for 'Basic Level' of data collection or the 'Full level'.
+As of the Creators Update, it also changed the setup options so users could opt for 'Basic Level' of data collection or the 'Full level'.
 As Terry Myerson explains in a blog post, the data collected is "necessary to keep your Windows 10 device secure and up to date".

 And for the first time ever, the firm has published a full list of the actual data that's collected so you can read it for yourself.

 While Windows 8 was an unpleasant surprise for a lot of people, Windows 10 goes a long way to putting that right.
 The OS is clean, familiar, like it was on Windows 7 and its predecessors, where it's easy to understand, plus it has a wealth of new, helpful features that you'll actually want to use.